Quantum algorithm for Ewald summation based computation of long-range electrostatics: Abstract

 \section{Abstract}

-Numerical exploration of large-size real biological systems requires computational power far exceeding that of modern classical computers.
-In computational molecular science, calculation of long-range electrostatic interactions between charged atoms -- the strongest interactions in condensed phases, is a major bottleneck.
-Here, we propose a quantum algorithm for fast yet accurate computation of Coulomb electrostatic energy for a system of point charges.
-The algorithm employs the Ewald method based decomposition of electrostatic energy $E$ into several energy terms, of which ``the Fourier component'' of $E$ is computed in the algorithm proposed on a quantum device, utilizing the power of Quantum Fourier Transform.
-We demonstrate the algorithm's quantum advantage for a range of systems of point charges in the three-dimensional space when the number of charges (system size) $N$ exceeds the number of grid points $M$, and show that the numerical error is rather small $<$0.1$\%$.
-The algorithm can be implemented in running the all-atom Molecular Dynamics simulations on a quantum computer, thereby expanding the scope of applications of QFT methods in computational physics, chemistry, and biology.
+In computational molecular science, calculation of electrostatic interactions involving charged atoms -- the strongest interactions in condensed phases, is a major bottleneck.
+We propose a quantum-classical algorithm for fast, yet, accurate computation of the Coulomb electrostatic energy for a system of point charges.
+The algorithm employs the Ewald method based decomposition of electrostatic energy into several energy terms, of which the ``Fourier component'' (long-range electrostatics) computed on a quantum device, utilizing the power of Quantum Fourier Transform (QFT).
+We demonstrate that the algorithm complexity is {$\mathbf{N \bf{log} M}$} and that the quantum advantage for a system of point charges in the three-dimensional space is achieved when the number of grid points $\mathbf{M^3}$ exceeds the number of charges $\mathbf{N}$.
+The numerical error is small $\mathbf{<10^{-3}}$.
+The algorithm can be implemented to run the all-atom Molecular Dynamics simulations on a quantum device requiring 15 qubits, thereby expanding the scope of applications of QFT-based methods to computational chemistry and biophysics.